 Although opponents persist in this claim, it has long been debunked: The Constitutional Convention was far from the only meeting of its kind.
 On the contrary, inter-colonial conventions met over 20 times before Independence, and conventions of states met eleven times between Independence and the Constitution’s ratification.
 Since that ratification, conventions of states have gathered at least an additional half dozen times, most recently in 1922.

-Thus, contrary to the claim that there are “no precedents,” in fact there are nearly forty.
-Six were “general” (national) conventions.
-They were held in 1754, 1765, 1774, 1780, 1787, and 1861.
+Thus, contrary to the claim that there are “no precedents,” in fact there are about forty.
+Seven were “general” (national) conventions.
+They were held in 1754, 1765, 1774, 1780, 1787, 1861, and 2017.
 The rest were conclaves among states in particular regions of the country.
 The fundamental protocols were similar for all of these gatherings, although they also display interesting variations in detail.